kovashikawa/kovashikawa.github.io/_posts/2025-12-08-worldbank-datadive-hackathon.md

 - **Presentation**: [Canva slides](https://www.canva.com/design/DAG6ftQIfSA/pW-b5By0racKOTOgHcUY6A/view)
 - **Code**: [GitHub repository](https://github.com/datacommunitydc/DataDive25)

-While our forecasting model didn't achieve production-ready accuracy, the **exploratory dashboard successfully visualizes historical trends** and provides policymakers with actionable insights on global AI skills gaps.
+Forecasting was the toughest part: with only a few hours to wrangle unfamiliar data, every richer model we tried failed to be accurate, robust, or remotely reliable.
+I fell back to a simplistic linear trend model so the projections stayed within clearly understood limitations.
+Even so, the **exploratory dashboard successfully visualizes historical trends** and provides policymakers with actionable insights on global AI skills gaps.

 ---